SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Method

 \subsection{Optimizing Intervention Policies with Semantic Rewards}

-To achieve robust defense against stealthy backdoor attacks in image captioning, we propose a reinforcement learning–based perturbation strategy called Semantic Reward Defense (SRD).
-The approach combines semantic region sensitivity with deep Q-network (DQN) strategy learning, which guides the intelligentsia through semantic rewards to select perturbation regions that interrupt the association between the trigger and the target semantics while maximizing the preservation of the semantic integrity of the image and the naturalness of the textual description.
+SRD integrates semantic region sensitivity with DQN-based strategy learning.
+Guided by semantic rewards, the agent selects perturbation regions that block the link between triggers and target semantics.
+At the same time, it preserves the core image content and keeps the text description natural.
 We formulate the problem as a discrete reinforcement learning environment.

-At each time step $t$, the environment state $s_t$ represents the current perturbation status of the image, and the action $a_t$ corresponds to selecting a specific spatial region and perturbation size.
+At each time step $t$, the state represents the current perturbation status of the image.
+The action $a_t$ corresponds to selecting a spatial position and a red-colored mask of a specific size to insert.
 The action space is predefined and consists of red-colored masks with sizes from the discrete set $\{20, 40, 60, 80\}$.
-These perturbations are placed over the image to influence the semantic perception of the CLIP model, which is known to be particularly sensitive to red-highlighted areas.
+These perturbations are placed over the image to influence the semantic perception of the CLIP model.
 This allows the agent to interfere with the potential trigger effect even without precise localization of the attack region.

 The reward function is based on two critical metrics: Semantic Consistency $\mathcal{S}(I)$ and Linguistic Fluency $\mathcal{F}(I)$, which measure the semantic fidelity and fluency of generated captions, respectively.
 For a perturbed image $I_t$, the reward is computed as: